ivankreso1/Sinappsa-Progi/README.md

-Web app for requesting help in classes, exams, tasks made for students of Faculty Of Engineering And Computing to help other students.
+Web app for requesting help in classes, exams, tasks made for students of Faculty Of Electrical Engineering And Computing (FER.
+Zagreb) to help other students.

 Used techonologies:
   -  Spring Boot